 The clerk serves in a quasi-judicial capacity (to exercise discretion of a judicial nature) for the issuance of court related orders.
 In this capacity, the clerk must review court documents for possible errors, perform acts required by law, and issue letters testamentary, warrants of arrest, orders of sale, writs of execution, garnishment, attachments, restitution and establish a record of judgments ordered by the court.

-EX OFFICIAL CLERK OF THE COURT
+EX OFFICIO CLERK OF THE COURT

 Under the Constitution of the State of Washington, the clerk has the title of “ex officio clerk of the court.”
 This requires the clerk’s presence at all court sessions for the purpose of establishing an independent record of each hearing (minutes) which are available to the public.
 The clerk must also be present at every court hearing or trial to receive and keep a record of all exhibits (evidence) entered by the parties.